 Address: Lange Vijverberg 14, 2513 AC Den Haag, Netherlands

 The Abraham Bredius Museum is one of the finest art museums in The Hague and a must-see for art enthusiasts.
-It’s an excellent museum that focuses on art historian Abraham Bredius’ work.
+It’s an excellent museum focusing on art historian Abraham Bredius’ work.

-Jan Steen’s The Satyr and the Peasant, Jan Miense Molenae’s The Painter at Work, and many other works are on display in addition to the works of Bredius.
+Jan Steen’s The Satyr and the Peasant, Jan Miense Molenae’s The Painter at Work, and many other works are on display in addition to the results of Bredius.

 See Related: Simple Ways to Sustainable Travel